jacoknapp/EternalVows/README.md

 ```

 ## Configure content
-Edit `config/config.json`.
+Edit `config/config.yaml`.
 All fields are optional; unset sections/buttons are hidden automatically.

+Notes:
+- JSON is also supported at `config/config.json`.
+If both YAML and JSON exist, JSON takes precedence.

 - `coupleNames`: Display names for the hero section
 - `dateDisplay`: Friendly wedding date string